Cyfrin/Updraft/courses/foundry/2-foundry-fund-me/2-fund-me-project-setup/+page.md

 ## Foreword

-Welcome the the second section of `Foundry Fundamentals`.
+Welcome the second section of `Foundry Fundamentals`.
 Here we'll cover `Fund Me`, a simple funding contract.

 You will learn:

-- How to push your project to GitHub;
+- How to push your project to GitHub
-- Write and run amazing tests;
+- Write and run amazing tests
-- Advanced deploy scripts, used to deploy on different chains that require different addresses;
+- Advanced deploy scripts, used to deploy on different chains that require different addresses
-- How to use scripts to interact with contracts, so we can easily reproduce our actions;
+- How to use scripts to interact with contracts, so we can easily reproduce our actions
-- How to use a price feed;
+- How to use a price feed
-- How to use Chisel;
+- How to use Chisel
-- Smart contract automation;
+- Smart contract automation
-- How to make our contracts more gas efficient;
+- How to make our contracts more gas efficient
 - And many more interesting things!

 Until now, we talked a lot about storage and state, but we didn't delve into what they really mean.
 We will learn what all these means!